Welwyn North railway station: History

-The viaduct is built on floating foundations as the bed of the Mimram Valley was not stable enough for normal ones.
-These floats consisted of timber beams filled with burned chalk onto which the towers were built.
-The tunnels were hand-dug by the thousands of manual workers, mainly Irish, for whom a new tented village was built centred on the Cowper Arms, itself built to stop the workers descending on the taverns in Welwyn.
-The viaduct lay midway between Welwyn Junction (the sign still remains), which was the point at which the main line was crossed by the Hertford to Luton line, and High Welwyn, where the station is located.

-The Welwyn Tunnel rail crash occurred in 1866 in the longer of the two tunnels to the north of the station.

 In its heyday the station served local agriculture as well as passenger traffic.
 There was a goods yard and goods shed on the west side and sidings to the north and south.
 These included an impressive set of coal drops and, from 1884, a private siding for the adjacent beehive works (E. H. Taylor Ltd. from 1900).
 The complex included three railway worker's cottages on the west (down) side and two on the east (up).
 Much of the land to build the station was purchased from local landowner George Augustus 6th Earl Cowper, who built the Railway Inn (later renamed the Cowper Arms Hotel) on land adjoining to the west.
 This is contemporary with the station and built in the same red brick, reputedly by the same navvies (who went on to frequent it).

+In 1926, the station was renamed Welwyn North to coincide with the opening of the new station in Welwyn Garden City.

+The design of the station remained the same from its opening until the late 1960s when the goods sidings and coal drops were disconnected from the line.
+This coincided with the end of goods, parcels, and livestock facilities at the station.
+By 1986 the disused coal drops were the only ones intact on the GNR's section of the ECML.
+In 1984 the car park was extended onto what was the wagon yard, turntable, and food store for the horses that worked in the yard.
+In April 1986, a parish meeting for Welwyn (which also includes Digswell and other villages) voted to keep the Welwyn North name, rather than changing to Digswell, with 60% against the change.